sabarnac/game-tutorial/README.md

 6. Run `make all`.
 There should be no errors.
 7. Now you can launch the game by running `./launch-main.sh`!

+### Linux

+1. Install the latest GPU drivers (they can be out-of-date depending on your Linux distro).
+2. Install these libraries: `cmake make g++ libx11-dev libxi-dev libgl1-mesa-dev libglu1-mesa-dev libxrandr-dev libxext-dev libxcursor-dev libxinerama-dev libxi-dev`.
+These may be named different based on the Linux distro.
+Should be this in Ubuntu and other Debian based distros.
+You can refer to Arch Wiki if you run Arch Linux.
+3. Open the project folder.
+4. Create a `build` folder and `cd` into it.
+5. Run `cmake ..`.
+There should be no errors.
+6. Run `make all`.
+There should be no errors.
+7. Now you can launch the game by running `./launch-main.sh`!

 ## Controls

 * Use `W`, `A`, `S`, `D` keys to move the character.